 For those that want to enjoy the view without the trekking, there are many things to do around Schynige Platte.
 There is a panoramic restaurant and hotel complete with free WiFi, a beautiful outdoor patio, and clean restrooms.

-There are also little trails around the station where you can enjoy a botanical garden, and walk to a viewpoint over Interlaken and its two lakes.
+A variety of little trails around the station can be explored.
+They lead to a small botanical garden, have several amazing viewpoint over Interlaken town and its two lakes.

 The Schynige Platte to First hike is marked clearly with bright yellow signs.
 Before reaching First, you’ll pass Faulhorn so you can follow the signs from Schynige Platte to Faulhorn.